Meatfucker/metatron2/README.md

 Finally, run `python metatron2.py` and wait.

-The very first startup will take a long time as it downloads the LLM model and base SD model.
+The very first startup will take quite a long time as it downloads ~20GB of models, namely the LLM model and base SD model.
 The console will produce output as the individual parts load.

 Be aware that having the wordgen, imagegen, and speakgen modules all active at the same time will peak at about 20GB of vram when running a batch size 4 imagegen.